 Cherry Hill Seminary offers a residential academic intensive, which gives students the opportunity to work with faculty and other students face-to-face in a retreat environment.
 Academic intensive gatherings are four to seven days long, depending on the topic, and are held in various retreat locations.
 Typically, academic intensives require readings and homework in the several weeks before and after the face-to-face portion.
-Each student is required to complete two academic intensives before graduation.
-While only required to complete two intensives, matriculated students are welcome to attend as many intensives as they wish.
-Students are invited to consult with their Advisor in choosing their Academic Intensives.
-Note: The Seminary has chosen not to hold intensives while the danger of COVID continues to prevail.
-When ready, plans may be announced for a virtual intensive.
+Each student is required to complete one academic intensives before graduation.
+Students are invited to consult with their advisor in choosing their academic Intensives.

-Capstone Project (formerly Praxis)
+Capstone Project